-If the video clip is defective, you can get a refund at any time - but if you’ve simply decided that Killer Klowns from Outer Space isn’t really the movie for you, you’ve got 7 days (10 business days in Italy, and 14 days in Denmark, Finland, Germany, Norway, Portugal and Sweden).
+If the video clip is defective, you can get a refund at any time within 65 days - but if you’ve simply decided that Killer Klowns from Outer Space isn’t really the movie for you, you’ve got only 7 days.
 That period only applies if you haven’t started watching the movie: if you get three minutes in and think “this is rubbish!” that’s your tough luck.
-The same rules apply to TV programmes in the Google Play Store.
+The same rules apply to TV shows.

 Once again, Google will happily refund your purchase if you haven’t streamed or downloaded it; as soon as you do either of those things Google will only consider a refund if the track is technically, not artistically, inadequate.
 You’ve got 7 days to request a refund, or 14 if you live in the European Union.
 To request a refund:

 - Using a web browser, go into your Play Store account

 - Look for Order History and find the item you want to request a refund for

 - Select Report A Problem

 - Select I’d Like To Request a Refund